neondatabase/website/content/docs/introduction/billing.md

 ### Data transfer

-**Data transfer** is the amount of data transferred (egressed) from Neon (out of AWS storage).
-Neon charges for each GiB of data transfer at the cost set by AWS in the region your Neon project is hosted.
+**Data transfer** is the amount of data transfer (egress) out of Neon.
+Neon charges for each GB of data transfer.
 If you have a significant amount of data transfer, please contact the Neon Sales team to discuss possible volume-based solutions to reduce data transfer costs.

 Cost calculation for data transfer: